akritisshetty/computer-networks-lab/README.md

 8. Develop a program on a datagram socket for client/server to display the messages on client side, typed at the server side.
 ---

+9. Develop a program for a simple RSA algorithm to encrypt and decrypt the data.
+---

+10. Develop a program for congestion control using a leaky bucket algorithm.
+---

 If you find this repository helpful, please star it.
 Happy coding!